-- Students reflect on the previous questions and revise or refine their Research Frame accordingly. - 1 Consider reminding students to use their completed research and teacher feedback, based on the assessments from Lessons 7 and 8 to support their revisions. - Students can write their revisions directly on the current Research Frame, on an additional Research Frame, or another sheet of paper. - 1 Differentiation Consideration: Some students may not need to alter the Research Frame as a result of their research.
-Consider having these students peer review each other's Research Frames and research notes/tools to ensure no alterations are necessary. - Differentiation Consideration: If students need more support, consider modeling for students how to revise or refine the Research Frame by using the Model Research Frame developed in 10.3.2 Lesson 6.
+- Student responses will vary based on their individual research questions/problems and research conducted.
+Students should discuss changes, additions, and deletions to inquiry questions/paths. - Students independently revise/refine their Research Frame. - Consider reminding students to use their completed research and teacher feedback, based on the assessments from 11.3.2 Lessons 7 and 8 to support their revisions. - Students can write their revisions directly on the current Research Frame, on an additional Research Frame, or another sheet of paper. - Differentiation Consideration: Some students may not need to alter the Research Frame as a result of their research.
+Consider having these students peer review each other's Research Frames and research notes/tools to ensure that they do not need to make any changes. - Differentiation Consideration: If students need more support, consider modeling for students how to revise or refine the Research Frame by using the Model Research Frame developed in 11.3.2 Lesson 6.